-For over 35 years, the United Methodist Youth Home (UMYH) has provided a Residential Treatment Program licensed for youth ages 13 to 18 (though we’re licensed to serve 10-21 year olds).
-We serve currently operate two licensed group homes with a total of 15 beds, 6 for males and 9 for females.
+For the last 40 years, the United Methodist Youth Home (UMYH) has provided a Residential Treatment Program licensed for youth ages 13 to 18 (though we’re licensed to serve 10-21 year olds).
+We currently operate two licensed group homes with a total of 17 beds, 8 for males and 9 for females.
 Our Residential Program puts an emphasis on developing pro-social behaviors, emotion regulation, personal responsibility, educational achievement, interpersonal effectiveness, and independent living skills.

 In September 2010, at the request of Juvenile Court Judge Brett Niemeier, we began our Day Treatment Program to assist youth in the community who have dropped out of school or who are struggling with school attendance or academic achievement.
 The ultimate goal of this program is for the youth to obtain their high school equivalency.
 We have partnered with Vincennes University, in which our youth are able to enroll in a number of their certificate programs, free of charge, allowing them to gain the experience necessary to obtain a life-long career path.